-Images: Using custom lists, optical character recognition, and machine learning based classifiers, Content Moderator can block and flag any user-generated images.
+Images: Using custom lists, optical character recognition, and machine learning-based classifiers, Content Moderator can block and flag any user-generated images.

-Video: Content Moderator searches for and blocks adult video content to prevent it being published to your app.
+Video: Content Moderator searches for and blocks adult video content to prevent it from being published to your app.

 Furthermore, you are able to add content to blacklists and the system will learn what kind of content it should be blocking based on the data you provide it.
 As more data is collected, the Content Moderator gets better at identifying which content needs to be flagged.

 Importantly, Content Moderator allows you to retain control and visibility with a human review tool.
 This is a great feature for content that falls into a grey area and is not easily caught algorithmically, as it flags potentially offensive content and allows a human moderator to review and either discard or approve it.

 Content Moderator is ideal for mobile apps that have a lot of user-generated content.
 Apps that don’t have this type of service in place require a great deal of manual moderation – in other words, you have to pay somebody to monitor, review, approve and remove this kind of content from your app.
 Apps that allow commenting, photo and video uploading, and other forms of user-generated content can benefit tremendously from this service.

 3. Speaker Recognition API